Keibert Ruiz Player Props: Nationals vs. Dodgers

 Keibert Ruiz At The Plate

-- Ruiz is hitting .229 with seven doubles, four home runs and 13 walks.
+- Ruiz is hitting .231 with seven doubles, five home runs and 14 walks.

-- In 55.6% of his 45 games this season, Ruiz has picked up at least one hit.
-He's also had 11 multi-hit games.

-- He has hit a long ball in 8.9% of his games this season, and 2.1% of his chances at the plate.
+- He has hit a long ball in five games this season (10.9%), leaving the park in 2.6% of his chances at the plate.

-- Ruiz has driven in a run in 16 games this season (35.6%), including three games with more than one RBI (6.7%).
+- Ruiz has an RBI in 17 of 46 games this season, with multiple RBI in three of them.
 He has also driven in three or more of his team's runs in one contest.

-- In 12 of 45 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 13 times this year (28.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.